-Grandma Bertha’s Best Butter Cookies Recipe is a family favorite.
-These cookies are a sweet snack for the kids & delicious with coffee or tea!
+Grandma recipe for old fashioned southern Butter Cookies are a family favorite.
+These cookies are a sweet snack for the kids and delicious with coffee or tea!
 This classic butter cookie recipe is simple to make with minimal ingredients and are certain showstoppers!
-This post has been updated from 7/28/17 to improve reader experience.

 What is your favorite cookie?
 I have some wonderful cookies on the blog - chocolate moon pies, Persimmon Cookies, and 4 ingredient peanut butter cookies.
 I also have tasty treats like Blueberry Parfait and Great Grandma Darnell's Blueberry Cobbler!
 Lots of tasty family recipes I'm proud to share!